BJClarke/troubleshoot/ts_apps.md

 Close the message window, and then click the **RESET** button in your runtime pane.
 {: tsResolve}

-## Automatic failover between Bluemix regions isn't available
+## Automatic failover between {{site.data.keyword.Bluemix_notm}} regions isn't available
 {: #ts_failover}

 You can't use automatic failover between {{site.data.keyword.Bluemix_notm}} regions.
 However, you can use a DNS provider that supports failover among multiple IP addresses as a workaround.

-When a {{site.data.keyword.Bluemix_notm}} region becomes unavailable, the apps that are running in that region are also unavailable, even if the same apps are running in another {{site.data.keyword.Bluemix_notm}} region.
+When an {{site.data.keyword.Bluemix_notm}} region becomes unavailable, the apps that are running in that region are also unavailable, even if the same apps are running in another {{site.data.keyword.Bluemix_notm}} region.
 {: tsSymptoms}

 {{site.data.keyword.Bluemix_notm}} doesn't yet provide automatic failover from one region to another.